pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 - Start the console on your computer and go to the path of installation
-- Type in python main.py
+- Type in python podgen.py
 - Maybe there are packages not yet installed (error: package XY not found)
 - install necessary packages via pip install XY
-- run main again
+- run podgen again

 ![img.png](docs/img.png)